 Usually one associates the word “occupation’ with an adult’s job.
 So, what does Occupational Therapy have to do with children?

-For children, occupation refers to their daily activities such as moving about and developing motor skills, playing, problem-solving and learning, socially interacting with friends and family, and achieving self-help skills.
+For children, occupation refers to their daily activities such as moving about and developing motor skills, playing, problem-solving and learning, feeding, regulating emotions, socially interacting with friends and family, and achieving self-help skills.